margaretmf/margaretmf.github.io/poetry.md

 Every heart is so beautiful, and I know this true sound of silence is within everyone's heart, but the false beliefs, the dark clouds cover the true sound of silence.

 ## The Agitation in America ##
-The American dream feels out of reach to people.
+When the riots fell down on the White house, the breakdowns happened at the Confederate Monuments, and the sense of loss and of lack stirred up agitation, the American dream felt out of reach to people.
-The sense of loss, of lack stirs up agitation, riots, breakdowns at Confederate Monuments, and meltdowns at the White House.
-I have felt this sense of agitation at home.
-Our people feel this sense of agitation on our home on Earth in America.
+The American dream is not lost.
+America, founded on a rock, will always represent freedom to humanity.
-But have no fear, American people, there's a new day under the Sun.
+Have no fear, American people, there's a new day under the Sun.
+What's great about America remains great.
+What needs to be known about America will be known.
+The dross of the country will be removed, and the gold of the country will be refined and come to the surface.
 There's newness for the country coming to the surface.
 There's grace, equity, equality, and justice for today.
-The governors represent the people.
+The governors represent the people, all the people.
 Nothing is lost, nothing about America's roots are being displaced.
 Everyone in the country belongs - all races, all creeds, all cultures, all religions.
 America, a melting pot, belongs to the English settlers, the Irish immigrants, the Scottish explorers, the African freedom-finders and Soul-givers, the Italians, the Chinese scientists, the Indian engineers and food-makers, the Jewish, the Muslim.